PolisPolitics/slate/source/includes/_authentication.md

 Parameter | Description
 --------- | -----------
-client_id | Client identifier of the application provided during registration. client_secret | Client Secret of the application provided during registration. code | Authorization code provided in the redirected URI. grant_type | Authorization type.
-Use `'authorization_code'`.
+client_id | Client ID of the application provided during registration. client_secret | Client Secret of the application provided during registration. code | Authorization code provided in the redirected URI. grant_type | Authorization type.
+Use `authorization_code`.

 ## 3. Using the API